 Despite the model sensitivity to parameter changes, non-linearity and system bifurcation, the model appears to be relatively stable within the optimized restricted parameter spans identified based on comparison with CEE observations.
-Within the restricted se-spans, no parameter combinations seem to perform significantly better than others for the chosen metrics.
+Within the restricted spans, no parameter combinations seem to perform significantly better than others for the chosen metrics.
 We recognize however that further local parameter sensitivity investigation can be useful with the current knowledge about the most important parameters gained from the global sensitivity study.

-An underlying premise in our validation is that we compared the model results of a water column setup with annual-mean observations averaged overaveraging nearly 700 km by 400 km including shelf and open ocean.
+An underlying premise in our validation is that we compared the model results of a water column setup with annual-mean observations averaging nearly 700 km by 400 km including shelf and open ocean.
 This means that any parameter combination that performs well compared to the mean dataset will surely be less than optimal at some of the individual stations or at specific times of the year.
-It would be interesting toOngoing work is evaluatinge the NUM model in a regional ocean model where smaller variations along shelf and especially across the shelf can be resolved, and in settings were data permits resolution of seasonal variability.
+Ongoing work is evaluating the NUM model in a regional ocean model where smaller variations along shelf and especially across the shelf can be resolved, and in settings were data permits resolution of seasonal variability.